beboxos/circuitpython/README.md

 ![atmega](/images/atmegazero.png)

-All example etc made for this card [can be found here](https://github.com/beboxos/circuitpython/tree/main/ATMegaZero%20S2)
+All examples etc made for this card [can be found here](https://github.com/beboxos/circuitpython/tree/main/ATMegaZero%20S2)